Vuzi-Shipper/Vuzi-Shipper/README.md

 > `Always in ponytown 24/7 near a friend or my wife that im mostly around with`

-> `feel free to int i won't bite and idm a small talk even when im awkward`
+> `feel free to int i won't bite and idm a small talk even when it gets awkward`

 > `If i dont respond either i just didnt want to be int or im doing other stuff offtabs or making skins`

 > `My humor is 16+`

-> `not always open to new friends unless im comfortable when being around especially if they are friends with my friend im chill with them`
+> `not always open to new friends unless im comfortable when being around and especially if they are friends with my friend im chill with them`

+> `Free to C+H unless im near my friends or my wife`

 <!--
 **Vuzi-Shipper/Vuzi-Shipper** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.